 The First Step

-There is so much that goes into running a successful blog that makes money.
+There is so much that goes into running a blog that makes money.
 Learning how to write a blog bio may seem like an insignificant piece of the puzzle, just a throw-away thing that you can spend five minutes on and forget.

 But it can do a lot for you.
 It can entice readers to engage with your content and clients to hire your services.
 A great bio can put money in your pocket.